 Meanwhile, the sight of young Americans blithely swarming bars and beaches despite urgent warnings has caused much consternation and outrage.
 Yet their nose-thumbing acts of freedom nevertheless convey something of symbolic importance: it’s a logical, appropriately sarcastic, middle-finger response by the hapless subjects of a failed state.
 Why try to protect themselves from the virus when the Trump White House did everything in its power to allow it to spread?
 Why should they have to bear the burden of protecting the country when everyone is going to catch Covid anyway?
 These young people aren’t the complete idiots they are made out to be.
 They recognize what’s happening is a very bad flu season—well, ten times as bad—and despite their youth and health some of them will die.
 But their chances of surviving are pretty good, and many are asymptomatic.
 They are only carrying on as everyone will have to once the virus runs its course through the whole population, and they’ll be the first to gain immunity.

 If the sight of bars and restaurants packed with maskless patrons young and old strikes you as disturbing or pathetic, they’d likely respond, quite reasonably, that they are trying to preserve the only reality they have ever known as it collapses around them.
 This often means continuing to support businesses they’ve been patronizing their whole lives that are on the verge of folding, either from enforced shuttering or high turnover of overworked staff.
-Rallying around local businesses and stepping in to help the community, when avoiding crowds is called for, could even be regarded as a well-meaning if misguided expression of Americans’ customary generosity, a generosity which, however, doesn’t always extend to people who can’t help themselves—the poor and elderly.
+Rallying around local business and stepping in to help the community, when avoiding crowds is called for, could even be regarded as a well-meaning if misguided expression of Americans’ customary generosity, a generosity which, however, doesn’t always extend to people who can’t help themselves—the poor and elderly.

 More pertinent to this discussion are the consequences to people’s mental health of extended social isolation, in a country where psychological services are already inadequate and unaffordable (“Coronavirus pandemic”).
 Several phenomena converge on this problem: the atomized nuclear family, with friends and family separated geographically by long distances common in the U.S.; the alienating effects of communicating with people online; and the Covid pandemic, which has exacerbated all of these factors.
 “There is little awareness,” writes Vinay Lal in The Fury of COVID-19: The Politics, Histories, and Unrequited Love of the Coronavirus,